tandih/tandih.github.io/_posts/2016-03-08-Make-an-alias-in-bash-shell-for-Mac-osx.md

 title: Make an alias in bash shell for Mac osx
 author: Tan
 ---
-So simple,

-When using macOsx we have many command is powerfull.
+So simple, When using macOsx we have many command is powerfull.
 But that is so long and different to remenber.
 So..
 Would you like to create aslias in bash shell for MacOsx?

+Ok, let's go

 ## How to make a alias ?
 -----